Camium02/ICE-3111-Computer_Vision/Labs/Lab-01/questionnaire.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

+2. Nothing to report here.
+Go to 5.

+3. Nothing to report here.
+Go to 5.

+4. Nothing to report here.
+Go to 5.

 5. Before you release the mouse's button, look at the status bar and note the length of the line segment you just drew. \_\_\_\_\_\_\_\_\_\_\_\_\_ [1 mark]

 6. Is the distance given in mm or number of pixels? (compare with the lengths of the diagonal you computed with Pythagoras' theorem) \_\_\_\_\_\_\_\_\_\_\_\_\_ [1 mark]